-By law, schools must record absences and the reasons given for the absence.
+By law, schools must record absences and the reasons given for the absences.
+In our school, the SHE committee of the Governing body, along with the Head Teacher, consider absence requests.

-Only the chair of governors can officially authorise an absence, but unless there is a concern, the staff / Governors will usually do this on their behalf.
-Parents / carers provide reasons for absence and the school must decide whether or not they justify authorisation according to government guidelines.
+Parents/carers provide reasons for absence, and the school must decide whether or not they justify authorisation according to government guidelines.